-Selectmen last night responded to an alleged Open Meeting Law violation and heard about the updated fire station proposal and related criticisms.
+Selectmen last night responded to an and heard about the updated fire station proposal and related criticisms.

 "Not that he has to, but I do wish the town manager had told me about the meeting, since I've been asking for such a meeting for weeks," said Joyce.
 "Maybe there's a gray area in the open meeting law?
 Were the selectmen notified?
 Are there minutes?
 Who went?"